The Taliban claimed an attack on U.S. forces. Pompeo blamed Iran.

 “If there was clearly a belief that Iran had hit troops in Afghanistan, it would have been huge news right away,” said Michael Kugelman, deputy director of the Wilson Center’s Asia program.

 “This administration is itching for a fight with Iran,” he said.
-“Unfortunately that sometimes entails making some accusations against Iran that are somewhat questionable.”
+“Unfortunately, that sometimes entails making some accusations against Iran that are somewhat questionable.”

-For Tehran to be behind “an actual attack being carried out in Kabul targeting U.S. personnel — to me that seems like a bit of a stretch,” he said.
+For Tehran to be behind “an actual attack being carried out in Kabul targeting U.S. personnel, to me, that seems like a bit of a stretch,” he said.

-Alex Vatanka, a senior fellow at the Middle East Institute said that just because Iran has “lines of communication open with the Taliban doesn’t mean [they have] operational control.”
+Just because Iran has “lines of communication open with the Taliban, [it] doesn’t mean [they have] operational control,” said Alex Vatanka, a senior fellow at the Middle East Institute in Washington.

-Pompeo “has a long list of grievances,” against Iran, Vatanka said, and he now needs to “convince people that this isn’t just a long list of events happening to coincide with the maximum pressure campaign on Tehran."
+Pompeo “has a long list of grievances” against Iran, Vatanka said, and he needs to “convince people that this isn’t just a long list of events happening to coincide with the maximum pressure campaign on Tehran."

 James Schwemlein, a nonresident scholar at the Carnegie Endowment for International Peace and former senior adviser to the State Department’s Afghanistan and Pakistan envoy said he “really was kind of confused by where [the allegation] came from.”

 The relationship between Iran and the Taliban has evolved since the mid-1990s, when the Taliban ruled Afghanistan and clashed with Tehran, he said.
-Recently, as both the Taliban and Iran have sought to counter the Islamic State’s influence in the region, they have developed more shared interests.
+Recently, as the Taliban and Iran have sought to counter the Islamic State’s influence in the region, they have developed more shared interests.

 “The Iranians are looking for groups that will combat the Islamic State, and the Taliban have been very willing to,” Schwemlein said, making it “not entirely out of the question that [in Afghanistan] there was some operational cooperation” between the Taliban and Iran.